mjordan/riprap/README.md

 As stated above, for now we use SQLite as our database.
 You do not need to create or populate the database; it is just a placeholder for now until we integrate it into our tests.

-If you would like to generate some sample events, run the following commands:
+If you would like to generate some sample events, follow these instructions from within the `riprap` directory:

+In `.env`, open an editor and add the following line in the `doctrine-bundle` section: `DATABASE_URL=sqlite:///%kernel.project_dir%/var/data.db`.
+Then run the following commands:

 1. `rm src/Migrations/*`
 1. `php bin/console -n make:migration`